turingschool/front-end-curriculum/lessons/module-2/scope-3.md

 eatSnack();
 ```

-Lexical scope can be thought of as the ‘outer’ scope of a function.
-In our example above, the lexical scope for our `gorgeYourself` function is the scope (and any variables) that are contained within `eatSnack`.
+In our example above, the lexical scope for our `getHangry` function is the scope (and any variables) that are contained within `eatSnack`.

 All inner functions (since functions create new scope) are statically (lexically) bound during the Creation Phase to the parent context in which the inner function was physically defined in the source/program code.